Editor's choice: LendingClub personal loans

-Also referred to as P2P lending, this relatively new form of credit takes control of the loan process out of the hands of traditional lending institutions.
+P2P lending is a relatively new form of credit that focuses on financing borrowers with their "peers" — small lenders and individuals that earn interest on the money they lend.
 Borrowers can apply through an online platform for personal loans, often unsecured, that are financed by one or more "peer" investors.

 The P2P "lender" is not an actual lender, but rather an intermediary that facilitates the lending process and provides the platform.
-These platforms have developed in US, UK, Australia and other financial markets, but the US remains a leading market for peer-to-peer lending.
+These platforms have developed in US, UK, Australia and other financial markets, but the US remains the leader in the peer-to-peer lending space.

 Peer-to-peer lending has come a long way in the past decade.
 The first company to offer peer-to-peer lending was Zopa, a UK company that has since issued more than $2.9 billion in loans since it was founded in February 2005.

 In the US, the prospect of loans funded without the help of banks started in San Francisco in 2006.
-Its beginnings were small: February 2006 saw the launch of Prosper, followed by LendingClub.
+Its beginnings were small: Prosper launched in February 2006, followed by LendingClub.
 Now the largest peer-to-peer platform in the world, LendingClub started as one of Facebook's first applications.

 This led to major changes in the P2P space.
 Lenders were required to register with the commission, which kicked LendingClub out of action for six months before it could be reactivated.
 Others left the market altogether.
 Zopa's CEO cited registering with the commission as the "key reason why we didn't launch … in the US."

-In 2008, the US found itself deeper into the global financial crisis.
+In 2008, the US found itself deep inside the global financial crisis.
 When the banks weren't willing to lend money, borrowers began turning to peer-to-peer platforms.
 Even those who were able to borrow from traditional banks found better deals from P2P lenders.
-Investors, shying away from the volatile stock market, now in a downturn, saw P2P platforms as less risky.
+Investors, shying away from the volatile stock market, saw P2P platforms as less risky.